 SOC 205 CULTURE (C)*

-In this course, students will explore the mainstream and multi-cultural models of Culture in national and global contexts, cultural significance of age, race, ethnicity, social media, food, fashion, and entertainment.
-Case studies will be used to develop awareness and understanding of cultural identity
+During this course, students will explore the mainstream and multi-cultural models of Culture in national and global contexts, cultural significance of age, race, ethnicity, social media, food, fashion, and entertainment.
+Case studies will be used to develop awareness and understanding of cultural identity (3 credits).

 SOC 206 THE SOCIOLOGICAL IMAGINATION (C)*